 Reducing your risk of pressure sores in hospital

 Keeping mobile and moving is important for your skin.
 Movement increases blood supply to tissue and means you are not staying in bed in one position for too long.
-To avoid pressure sores, you should move regularly and check your skin.
+To avoid pressure sores, try to move regularly and check your skin.

 - Do what you can for yourself, as long as you can do it safely, such as showering, dressing and walking to the toilet.